As you know our mission statement is:

-This is our updated ILCNSCA Yellow Pages booklet.
+Enclosed for you is our 2015 ILCNSCA Yellow Pages booklet.
 These listings are a compilation of local, statewide, and national resources that as citizens living with disabilities we find helpful in our quest for increased access to full participation in community living.
 This booklet is also on our web site, www.ilcnsca.org, along with additional resources and updates on upcoming events and activities.

-A new program of ILCNSCA that you might want to explore is the Options Program, which is also provided by us, along with our Aging and Disability Resource Consortium of the Greater North Shore partners.
+A program of ILCNSCA that you might want to explore is the Options Program, which is also provided by us, along with our Aging and Disability Resource Consortium of the Greater North Shore, Inc. partners.
 The Options Program assists people of any age with any disability and elders to make informed choices about services and supports they may need to remain in their homes and in their communities.
-Coordinators may meet with individuals at their homes or at local facilities and are also available by phone.
-Meetings are free of charge.
-More on this program is available at our web site: www.ilcnsca.org
+It also provides information for your family members, so they can assist you in your decision-making.
+Options Counselors may meet with you at your home or at local facilities and are also available by phone and email.
+Options services are free of charge.
+More on this program is available at our web site: http://www.ilcnsca.org/options.php

 Housing Services and Resources

 We continue to receive overwhelming requests for assistance in finding affordable, available and accessible housing.
 The City of Salem Community Development Block Grant helps support a monthly Universal Housing Application Workshops at ILCNSCA along with two focused workshops, one on Housing Rights, and one on finding housing.
-We also have a call-in for housing questions twice a month.
 We are always available to guide people with disabilities to learn of housing rights, and available resources to obtain housing including completing housing applications.
-We posted the ILCNSCA "Guide To Finding Housing" on our web page in Spring of 2011, so visit http://www.ilcnsca.org/housing.html for this compilation of housing resources and tools for your housing search.
+We also assist our consumers living in a nursing or rehabilitation facility to access The Money Follows The Person Demonstration and to several home and community based waivers to live as independently in the community as they choose.
+With the Introduction of One Care for those who are dually eligible for Medicare and Medicaid through with partnership with the ADRCGNS, Inc. the ILCNSCA provides housing assistance to One Care Recipients.
+We have also posted the ILCNSCA “Guide To Finding Housing” on our web page, with updates since 2011, as another set of tools for finding housing.
+Visit http://www.ilcnsca.org/housing.php for this.

 Peer Support Opportunities

 Monthly we offer a setting for people with disabilities to meet others, share concerns, and find solutions in charting a course for living more independently called the Compass Group.
-The ILCNSCA with the Northeast Independent Living Program, Inc. (NILP) have started the North East Recovery Learning Community.
-This is a peer run set of activities for those who self identify as having a mental health disability.
+The Northeast Independent Living Program, Inc. (NILP) with ILCNSCA provides the North East Recovery Learning Community.
+This is a peer run set of activities for those who self-identify as having a mental health concerns, and other disabilities.
 At times there are Peer Specialist trainings, support groups, and other activities throughout the ILCNSCA service area and the Northeast Independent Living Program service area.
-Look for the schedule on our web page, www.ilcnsca.org as well as the NILP web page, www.nilp.org.
+Look for the schedule on the NILP web page, www.nilp.org or check out www.ilcnsca.org.

 Annual Legislative Breakfast